Idaho anglers will be able to start fishing for Chinook salmon

-Chinook fishing seasons will open in the Clearwater River, Snake
+Chinook will open in the Clearwater River, Snake River, Little

-River, Little Salmon and part of the lower Salmon rivers.
-As of
+Salmon and part of the lower Salmon River – except in the lower

 Closing dates will be announced by Fish and Game.

-In the Clearwater River drainage the daily limit is three
+In the Clearwater River drainage the daily limit would be three

 Chinook; only one may be an adult (24 or more inches long).
 The

-possession limit is nine; only three may be adults.
+possession limit would be nine; only three may be adults.

 In the Snake River from Dug Bar to Hells Canyon Dam, the lower

-Salmon and the Little Salmon rivers, the daily limit is four
+Salmon and the Little Salmon rivers, the daily limit would be four

-The statewide annual limit is 20 adult Chinook in the 2011
+The statewide annual limit would be 20 adult Chinook in the 2011

 seasons closing before September 1.